 - Severe – any type of activity that involves weight bearing causes pain of the Achilles tendon.
 If not managed appropriately the Achilles tendon may further degenerate and rupture (tear).

-Some of the causes of Achilles tendonopathy include:
+Some of the causes of Achilles tendinopathy include:

-- Foot problems – some people with flat feet or hyperpronated feet (feet that turn inward while walking) are prone to Achilles tendonopathy
+- Foot problems – some people with flat feet or hyperpronated feet (feet that turn inward while walking) are prone to Achilles tendinopathy

 - Footwear – wearing shoes or boots with minimal support while running can increase the risk